KaiyiZhang0929/KaiyiZhang0929.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi!
+Hi there!
 I recently completed my PhD in Electrical and Computer Engineering at University of Ottawa, where I also earned my Master’s degree.
-I was a visiting PhD student at Yale University in 2025 and at University of Oxford in 2024.
-I received my Bachelor’s degree from China University of Petroleum.
+During my doctoral studies, I was a visiting PhD student at Yale University in 2025 and at University of Oxford in 2024.
+I received my B.Eng. in Petroleum Engineering from China University of Petroleum (UPC) in 2018.

+My research focuses on network management and programmable data planes, with a particular emphasis on leveraging machine learning techniques to design efficient and intelligent network management systems.